About semantic tags

 Important

 The Unified Product Catalog table represents the taxonomy for your products and brands.
 Attributes are added to the Unified Product Catalog table when pc/ semantic tags are applied to your data sources.
 All pc/ semantic tags are optional.
 Use the ones that best define the shape of your product catalog and best describe the individual items within it.
-The product ID is used as an input to AmpIQ predictive modeling.
+The product ID is used as an input to predictive modeling.

 Tip